suffolklibraries/lgc/content/collections/events/seafaring-stories-28-08.md

     content:
       -
         type: text
-        text: 'Join Grethe Mangala Jensen – aka Sandal Sticks Theatre – for a morning of swashbuckling pirate and seafaring storytelling. '
+        text: 'Professional storyteller Hannah Brailsford joins us for a morning of seafaring and exploring themed stories. ' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
       -
+        type: text
+        text: 'Keep an eye out for one of two pirates as well! ' -
     type: paragraph
     attrs: